virgili0/Virgilio/Specializations/SoftSkills/Impactful Presentations.md

 Really, don't do it.
 Reading slides will bore your audience and you'll seem less confident.
 [Here's](https://www.techwell.com/2013/10/give-better-presentation-don-t-read-your-slides) why.
 [Here's](https://academia.stackexchange.com/questions/76370/why-do-most-people-think-its-a-bad-idea-to-read-from-slides) a mine full of other reasons.

+### Be intriguing
+The best way to attract people is to grab their attention.
+Doing this it's not so easy, but with some psychological tricks you can bewitch and convince them.
+[Here](https://www.inc.com/sims-wyeth/how-to-capture-and-hold-audience-attention.html) you have a really good explanation of what I'm saying.

+### Use humor
+If you're here, it's mostly because I've been intriguing and catched you attention.
+A big part in this game has been played by humor.
+[Here](https://www.writersdigest.com/online-editor/how-to-mix-humor-into-your-writing) you can learn how to embed humor in your writings, and [here](https://www.fastcompany.com/3068891/how-to-incorporate-humor-into-presentations-in-the-most-un-cringeworthy-way) you can learn how to do it in your speechs.

+### Connect points

 ### Further reading
 You should definitely check this if you liked **x**, or read this if you liked **y**.